DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 executables use only the standard dynamic libraries permitted by their `manylinux_2_35` baselines and load the machine's Vulkan implementation at runtime.
 Both GPU packages carry the same `nozcam-gpu.pte`; only the runner and CPU fallback executable differ by architecture.
+The x86 runner uses the active NVIDIA, AMD or Intel ICD.
+NVIDIA and AMD are hardware-qualified; Intel support is provisional until the same artifact completes the real-hardware matrix.

 Rockchip and A733 executables intentionally depend on board-provided vendor libraries.
 Their CI Wheels therefore use the honest `linux_aarch64` tag rather